Bob Blue

-Bob Blue (July 31, 1948 – March 17, 2006), a native of Huntington, NY and a resident of Massachusetts, was a teacher and songwriter.
-His most well-known song, The Ballad of Erica Levine, was occasionally performed by Mary Travers of Peter, Paul and Mary.
+Bob Blue (July 31, 1948 – March 17, 2006) was an American teacher and songwriter.
+Blue was a native of Huntington, New York, and a resident of Massachusetts.
+His most well-known song, "The Ballad of Erica Levine", was occasionally performed by Mary Travers of Peter, Paul and Mary.

-Bob was a member of the band "The Nice Jewish Boys" and one of the founders of the Children's Music Network.
+Blue was a member of the band The Nice Jewish Boys and one of the founders of the Children's Music Network.